Santa Margalida: Can Picafort

 Can Picafort (or Ca'n Picafort) is a coastal town on the Bay of Alcúdia.
 Between the Port d'Alcudia in the north of the bay and Can Picafort, there is a 5 km long sandy beach lined with hotels and restaurants.

 The origins of the town take place around the end of XIX c. when Jeroni "Picafort" Fuster, alongside other Margalidans decided to build summer residences closer to the beach as well as deciding to invest into fishing.
-The focus of the village would be fishing and the development would be quite low for most of the village's existence, but due to the interest in tourism and the transition to democracy, the population increased, overtaking Santa Margalida on the 90s.
+The focus of the village would be fishing and the development would be quite low for most of the village's existence, but due to the interest in tourism and the transition to democracy, the population increased, overtaking Santa Margalida in the 90s.

 During the Spanish Civil War, the Nationalist faction built bunkers on the rocky seaside in order to repel a possible Republican faction amphibian invasion.
 These bunkers were maintained in case the Allies attempted an attack during World War II.
 From 1950 onwards, no military document mentions them again.
 Their mainteinance was stopped short after the end of the conflict without ever being used.

 Can Picafort is well set up for tourism and the beach's promenade offers many Bars and Restaurants, as well as services and rentals.
 This town is the main economic powerhouse of the municipality, focusing on tourism, despite the presence of an industrial estate.

 Can Picafort isn't just popular during peak season.
 Off-Season, due to the mild winters and relatively flat terrain, the town is frequented by cyclists.
 It is however considerably quieter and many of the businesses close.